mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-18-spring-boot-oauth2-filter-details.md

 In the response there will be request's parameter called **`code`** and spring security will use the `request.parameter(code)` value to get access token.

-In this time, request won't be intercepted by the `OAuth2AuthorizationRequestRedirectFilter` because request URI (`/login/oauth2/code/google`) does not match base URI :
+In this time, request won't be intercepted by the `OAuth2AuthorizationRequestRedirectFilter` because request URI (`/login/oauth2/code/google`) does not match with the base URI :

 ```java
 public class OAuth2AuthorizationRequestRedirectFilter extends OncePerRequestFilter {